Strained yogurt: South Asia

-In South Asia, regular unstrained yogurt (curd), made from cow or water buffalo milk, is often sold in disposable clay bowls called kulhar.
-Kept for a couple of hours in its clay pot, some of the water evaporates through the unglazed clay's pores.
-It also cools the curd due to evaporation.

-But true strained yogurt, called chakka, is made by draining the yogurt in a (preferably muslin) cloth.
+Strained yogurt called chakka is made by draining the yogurt in a (preferably muslin) cloth.
 It is hung for 12 to 18 hours to allow some of the whey to drain off.
-This technique is popular in India and Pakistan.
+This technique is frequently used in India and Pakistan.
 Shrikhand is a dish made with chakka, sugar, saffron, cardamom, and pureed or diced fruit and nuts mixed in; it is often eaten with poori.
-It is particularly popular in the states of Gujarat and Maharashtra, where dairy producers market shrikhand in containers.
+It is particularly common in the Indian states of Gujarat and Maharashtra.
 Chakka is also eaten in Pashtun-dominated regions of Pakistan with rice and meat dishes.